ileana-pr/cheddar-guides/README.md

 ## 🧠 About This Collection

-CheddarGuides is a personal collection of reference guides, cheat sheets, and tutorials for various development topics.
+The coding playbook is a personal collection of reference guides, cheat sheets, and tutorials for various development topics.
 These guides are designed to be:

 - 🔍 **Scannable** - Easy to quickly find what you need
 - 📱 **Responsive** - Formatted to look good on any device